fpezzati/SecProof/README.md

 When Targets apply to policies or policies set, then it is the `PolicyFinder` (by its `PolicyFinderModules`) who evaluate Target and say that policy worth to be used in evaluation.

 ### Target matching
-Target is in charge to check if policy applies to given request. anyof allof attributedesignator.eval pass its type, id, issuer and category to context.
-Context check if it has any attributes about given category.
-For any context's attribute matching the given attributedesignator's category, context check if it matches id, type, issuer (if not null) and its value is not null.
+Target is in charge to check if policy applies to given request.
+When target matches the corresponding policy will be pick up and evaluated against a request.
+Balana's `PolicyFinderModule` iterate over its policies to check if any of them matches request.
+Each `AbstractPolicy` iterates over its `Target` collection.
+Each `Target` iterates over its `AnyOfSelection` items.
+Obviously each `AnyOfSelection` element iterates over its `AllOfSelection` ones who iterate over their `TargetMatch` elements. `TargetMatch` relies on its `AttributeDesignator` who checks request's context against their id, attribute type, issuer and category by passing these values to request's `Context` itself. `Context` check if it has any attributes about given category.
+For any `Context`'s attribute matching the given `AttributeDesignator`'s category, `Context` check if it matches id, type, issuer (if not null) and its value is not null.
 If so, attribute's value is collected and returned as element of a **bag**.

 ## Condition